chop-dbhi/proband-connect-docs/source/index.html.md

 # Introduction

 This is the documentation for the Proband Connect REST API.
-Each pedigree is be default represented by a UUID.
+Each pedigree is by default represented by a UUID.
 Optionally, with some local customization, there is also a general identifer that can be established which is used by the `/published/` and `/pdf/` 3rd party integration endpoints (described below).

 # Authentication